aws-samples/aws-lambda-efs-samples/README.md

 ├── 2-lambda-template           <-- "Hello World" example to use VPC and EFS │   └── package.json            <-- NodeJS dependencies and scripts
 │   └── template.yaml           <-- SAM template
-├── 3-largefiles                <-- Processes an MP4 video into screenshots
+├── 3-largefiles                <-- Processes a user-provided MP4 video into screenshots
 │   └── package.json            <-- NodeJS dependencies and scripts
 │   └── template.yaml           <-- SAM template
 ├── 4-zip                       <-- Zips many files into a zip archive